fuhrwerk/cytodata-hackathon-2023/README.md

   - *Custom installations*: One can install own software on CSC supercomputers if you cannot find it from the list of [pre-installed applications](https://docs.csc.fi/apps/) or using module spider.
 Typically, one downloads the source code of the software, compiles the code, and installs to a location where the user has write-access, e.g. the project's /projappl directory.
 More about installations can be found on [CSC documentation page](https://docs.csc.fi/computing/compiling-puhti/) and a [CSC course pages](https://csc-training.github.io/csc-env-eff/hands-on/installing/installing_hands-on_python.html).
 Puhti also supports [containerised installations](https://csc-training.github.io/csc-env-eff/hands-on/singularity/singularity-tutorial_part1.html)
   - *Puhti web interface*: One can use web interface for [Puhti](www.puhti.csc.fi) to access the supercomputer via a web browser.
 More information can be found on web interface on [CSC documentation page](https://docs.csc.fi/computing/webinterface/)

-## Preparing Custom Jupyter Notebook for Hackathon
+## Preparing a Custom Jupyter Notebook for Hackathon

 A custom Jupyter notebook for cytodata hackathon 2023 can be provisioned through [Puhti web interface](https://www.puhti.csc.fi).
 The customisation of notebook involves the following steps: